maly/gb-asm80manual/source.md

 ## Source code format. {#source-code-format}

 Line can begin with a label.
-Label should be followed by ":", but it can be omitted.
+Label should be followed by ":", but colon can be omitted.

 Everything after a ; in a line is a comment \(unless the ; is part of a string literal, of course\).
 There are no multiline comments.